Wondering what are the coolest and most immersive flight simulators that are available for the Oculus Rift?

 Now that I’ve said it, let’s get back to what this game actually is.
 It’s simple: You either transport cargo or fly as a combat aircraft.

-Visuals may not be the best feature of this game, but the learning curve and the time consumption for practicing landing and overall flying is really drawing you back.
+Visuals may not be the best feature of this game, but the learning curve and the time consumption for practicing landing and overall flying are really drawing you back.
 Price is not really cheap for it, but many who have tried it with Oculus Rift were never disappointed.

 I would say that since this game was launched just recently, it is a bit unpolished in some tutorial areas and combat modes, but I do believe that those problems will be fixed with each update.